dylanpatel12/text-summariser/README.md

   "length": "short"
 }

-	•	Results (summary, keywords, sentiment, etc.) are displayed in a styled UI.
+	So the results (summary, keywords, sentiment, etc.) are displayed in a styled UI.